pub struct Cursor<'a, A: InAtomicMode>(pub Cursor<'a, UserPtConfig, A>);Expand description

 §Preconditions

-- Liveness: The length must be page-aligned and less than or equal to the remaining range of the cursor.
+- Liveness: In order to avoid a panic, the length must be page-aligned and less than or equal to the remaining range of the cursor.

 §Postconditions

-- If there is a mapped address after the current address within the next
+- Correctness: If there is a mapped address after the current address within the next

-lenbytes, it will move the cursor to the next mapped address and return it. - If not, it will return
+lenbytes, it will move the cursor to the next mapped address and return it. - Correctness: If the metadata region was well-formed before the call, it will be well-formed after.

 §Panics